All Episodes

 So it does seem pretty clear like there's a major economic disparity here, even if the surrogate mother is not like on food stamps.

-And I think that that's that that's something that the story really made clear, right?
+And I think that that's something that the story really made clear, right?

-Maybe it's the story is less about surrogacy and more about how how if you have money in power, you can use the legal system in your favor.
+Maybe the story is less about surrogacy and more about how if you have money and power, you can use the legal system in your favor.

-Um, but then what what happens when it goes wrong?
+But then what happens when it goes wrong?

 And I think really diving into any story of the American legal system where one person doesn't have the money to lawyer up, it can be a really, really scary story for that person.

-Yeah, I mean, I've always tended to have a very libertarian outlook on these kinds of things, like consenting adults entering into transactions, like there's no reason the public should be able to intervene in them.
+Yeah, I mean, I've always tended to have a very libertarian outlook on these kinds of things, like consenting adults entering into transactions.

 But when it gets to severe economic inequality, it does seem like the question of consent starts to become extremely dubious.

-I mean, I recently read reporting, and it's very confirmed that people affluent Europeans who need some kind of organ transplant, like a kidney or something, but can't find a donor will travel to West Africa and pay what is for them a monumental sum of money, but for the affluent European is completely affordable to pay for them to agree to be a kidney donor.
+I mean, I recently read reporting, and it's very confirmed, that affluent Europeans who need some kind of organ transplant, like a kidney or something, but can't find a donor, will travel to West Africa and pay what is for them a monumental sum of money, but for the affluent European is completely affordable to pay for them to agree to be a kidney donor.

-So the thing that I really didn't understand or know, or maybe I just I hadn't thought about much that that you talk about in your article was the fact that even though this is a very booming business now, like surrogacy is what you call I think you said it was a five billion dollar industry now, that there's basically no regulations on it.
+So the thing that I really didn't understand or know, or maybe I just hadn't thought about much that you talked about in your article was the fact that even though this is a very booming business now, like surrogacy is what you call, I think you said it was a $5 billion industry now, that there's basically no regulations on it.

-This is but before we get to that, I just wanted to ask you, like, so even here, there's kind of a question of like while this baby is being carried to term in the surrogate's body, but the intended parent, as it's called, the mother who who paid, uh also sees that baby as hers.
+And this is, before we get to that, I just wanted to ask you, like, so even here, there's kind of a question of like, while this baby is being carried to term in the surrogate's body, but the intended parent, as it's called, the mother who paid, also sees that baby as hers, there's kind of a question of like, what responsibilities the surrogate has, what rights the intended mother has, if there's a breach of contract, what are breach of contract.

 So the contract says that the surrogate has to follow medical advice.